microsoft/azure-trust-agents/challenge-0/readme.md

 If the file is not created, simply copy over `.env.sample` to `.env` - then populate those values manually from the respective Azure resource pages using the Azure Portal.

-> [!IMPORTANT]
-> DevUI is a **sample app** to help you get started with the Agent Framework.
-It is **not** intended for production use.
-For production, or for features beyond what is provided in this sample app, it is recommended that you build your own custom interface and API server using the Agent Framework SDK.

 > [!CAUTION]
 >For convenience we will use key-based authentication and public network access to resources in the hack.
 In real world implementations you should consider stronger authentication mechanisms and additional network security.